jupyterhub/jupyterhub/docs/source/getting-started/services-basics.md

 To run such an external service, an API token must be created and provided to the service.

-As of [version 0.6.0](./changelog.html), the preferred way of generating an API token is:
+As of [version 0.6.0](../changelog.html), the preferred way of doing this is to first generate an API token:

 ```bash
 openssl rand -hex 32
 ```

-In [version 0.8.0](./changelog.html), a TOKEN request page for generating an API token is available from the JupyterHub user interface:
+In [version 0.8.0](../changelog.html), a TOKEN request page for generating an API token is available from the JupyterHub user interface:

 ![Request API TOKEN page](images/api-token-request.png)